By Santi, December 31, 2025

 Sizing wires and fuses, placement of breakers/fuses

 Fuse every positive run at the battery and use correct wire gauges for current.
-Place breakers where they are accessible for service.
+Place breakers where they are easy to reach for service.
 If you are unsure, get a pro to verify the wiring; safety matters.

 Ventilation and battery placement (especially for lead-acid)

-Lead-acid batteries need ventilation to avoid gas buildup.
-LiFePO4 are safer in tight enclosures but still benefit from sensible placement and secure mounting.
+Lead-acid batteries need vents to avoid gas buildup.
+LiFePO4 are safer in tight boxes but still gain from smart placement and secure mounting.
 Keep batteries low and central for good weight distribution.

 Grounding and shore-power safety

 Follow local electrical codes for grounding and shore power.
-Use GFCI-protected circuits where appropriate and avoid DIY shortcuts that bypass safety devices.
+Use GFCI-protected circuits where needed and avoid DIY shortcuts that bypass safety devices.

 Monitoring: battery monitors, shunts, smartphone apps

-A good battery monitor and shunt give real-time state-of-charge and amp-hour usage.
+A good battery monitor and shunt give real-time state-of-charge and amp-hour use.
 Smartphone apps that pair with your inverter or battery management system make it easy to track your system on the road.

 Maintenance, troubleshooting, and common mistakes